nkon/nkon.github.io/about.md

 permalink: /about/
 ---

-This is subsite about programing.
+This is a sub-site about programing.

-Main sites are as follows.
+The main sites are below.

 * [http://park11.wakwak.com/~nkon/](http://park11.wakwak.com/~nkon/)
 * [https://srad.jp/~kondou/journal](https://srad.jp/~kondou/journal)